kmomuphnie/Notes/bugs.md

 12.When cant find where is wrong from the logic level, go check the naming convetion and make sure you are use whatever your want to use.

-13 Fk the netbeans
+13 Fk the netbeans, the auto forming sucks

-14
+14 treated char in the numerical string as int.
+Dont do it again. the boolen doesnt accept it but wont tell u, just automatic false when u do the comparison